syncfusion-content/blazor-docs/blazor/3D-chart/tool-tip.md

 ## Customize the appearance of tooltip

 The `Fill` and `Border` properties are used to customize the background color and the border of the tooltip respectively.
 The `ChartTooltipTextStyle` is used to customize the tooltip text.
-The `HighlightColor` property is used to customize the font of the tooltip text.

 ```cshtml